phaustin/paged_html_theme/README.md

 conda activate theme_dev
 ```

-- compile the scss, insert the css into the jinja2 template and install
+- compile the scss, insert the css into the jinja2 template and install `paged_html_theme`

 ```
 cd paged_html_theme